 - There are caffeine-free chocolate bars available as well.
 Choose those over the usual ones.

 Falling in love with chocolate doesn’t take a long time, and neither does the addiction.
-By keeping an appropriate grip on the consumption of chocolates right from the start, you can make sure your child gets the benefits of it and stays away from any potential side effects, keeping himself healthy throughout.
+By keeping a grip on the consumption of chocolate right from the start, you can make sure your child benefits from it and stays away from any potential side effects, keeping himself healthy throughout.

 Also Read: Simple Chocolate Recipes for Children